Visiting the Bosnian pyramid in Visoko, Bosnia, a day-trip from Sarajevo

 Maybe you too, like me, have only heard of the town of Visoko after the discovery of the Pyramid of the Sun.
 But the town and the surrounding areas have been continuously studied for archeological remains, which show that during the Middle Ages Visoko was the center of the Banate of Bosnia and the Kingdom of Bosnia.
 Ruins of the old fortress where the King and Queen of Bosnia resided are exactly at the top of Visocika Hill, that means, at the top of the Pyramid of the Sun.
 That’s one of the reasons why the contemporary government stopped the Pyramid of the Sun Foundation from studying the top of the Pyramid.
 Old records show that not far from Visoko centre, in Moštre, one of the first universities in Europe was founded.
 The Franciscan church in Mile, under Visoko jurisdiction, witnessed the crownings and burials of kings and bans of medieval Bosnia.

-ARCHAEOLOGICAL SITES CURATED BY THE BOSNIAN PYRAMID OF THE SUN FOUNDATION
+ARCHAEOLOGICAL SITES STUDIED BY THE BOSNIAN PYRAMID OF THE SUN FOUNDATION

 The main archeological sites related to the Pyramid of the Sun are: the excavation site on one side of the Pyramid of the Sun; the Ravne Tunnels; the excavations at the Pyramid of the Moon; and the Tumulus of Vratnica.
 This whole area was covered with explosive landmines not long ago, so I would refrain from walking off the trails.

 Excavation on the Pyramid of the Sun, Bosnia